Benefits for Veterans

 - Each semester, you must fill out the Veteran's Certification Form.
 This form will give the VA School Certifying Official the necessary information to certify enrollment with the VA each semester.
 This form must be filled out at the start of each term.
 If the form is not submitted by the end of the add/drop period (4th week of the semester), then a hold will be placed on the account, which will prevent the student from adjusting his/her schedule, registering for future terms, obtaining transcripts, and/or receiving his/her diploma.

 In the event that you are called up for active military duty or for military training, you must contact Emily Hawkinson, North Park's veteran coordinator in the Office of Student Administrative Services.
 You will need to provide a copy of your military orders at that time.
-The Office of Student Administrative Services with work you and other campus offices to coordinate your leave of absence or withdrawal.
+The Office of Student Administrative Services will work with you and other campus offices to coordinate your leave of absence or withdrawal.
 Questions should be directed to the Office of Student Administrative Services at (773) 244-5560.